TobiasSchmidtDE/DeepL-MedicalImaging/README.md

 2. Install [Docker](https://docs.docker.com/engine/install/ubuntu/)

-3. Build the Docker image using `docker build --tag idp-radio .`
+3. Build the Docker Image: `docker build --tag idp-radio .` This will build a docker image based on the tensorflow image, install all dependecies and download the dataset into the container.

-4. Start the Docker container `docker run  -d -t --name radio1 idp-radio:latest`
+4. Start and run commands in the Docker container: `docker run -v $PWD/src:/srv/idp-radio-1/src --gpus all -it idp-radio python3 src/main.py`.
+  - `-v` mounts the src folder into the docker container
+  - `--gpus all` enables all GPUs
+  - The working directory inside the container is ` /srv/idp-radio-1` and the dataset is available in `/srv/idp-radio-1/data`.

-5. Run commands in the container `docker exec -it radio1 python3 src/main.py`
+5. Run commands in the container if its already running `docker exec -it container_name command`